About the MSN Degree

-American Sentinel MSN students can further define their education by focusing on one of five relevant areas.
-All MSN students must choose one of five specializations:
+American Sentinel MSN online program students can further define their education by focusing on one of five relevant areas.
+All MSN degree students must choose one of five specializations:

 - Case Management